Reviews You Can Rely On

 Frame Design

-The AF in the Ripmo AF moniker stands for aluminum frame, the first that Ibis has produced in many years.
-The beefy frame has 147mm of rear squish controlled by a DW-link suspension design.
+The AF in the Ripmo AF moniker stands for aluminum frame.
+The beefy frame has 147mm of rear travel controlled by a DW-link suspension design.
 DW-link is a dual-link design with the lower link attached to the seat tube about 2 inches above the bottom bracket and the upper link attached a little less than halfway up the seat tube.
-Ibis claims to have adjusted the suspension kinematics to make it more progressive than the original Ripmo.
-The frame also has internal cable routing and built-in chainstay protection, and the front triangle still has room for a water bottle.
-It comes in sizes S-XL with short seat tubes and standover heights across all sizes.
+Ibis adjusted the suspension kinematics to make it more progressive than the original Ripmo.
+Like the Carbon models, the AF also has internal cable routing and built-in chainstay protection, and the front triangle still has room for a water bottle.
+It comes in sizes S-XL with short seat tubes and low standover heights across all sizes.

 We measured our size large Ripmo AF and found a 64.9-degree head tube and a 76-degree seat tube angle.
 The effective top tube length was 631mm with a 473mm reach.
 The bottom bracket measured 340mm off the ground with 435mm chainstays and a 1239mm wheelbase.
-At the weigh-in, it tipped the scales at a hefty 34 lbs set up tubeless and without pedals.
+At the weigh-in, it tipped the scales at a hefty 34 lbs with tubeless and no pedals.

 Design Highlights